corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 {{< /tabs >}}

-A node with version A of class `Example1`  will be able to deserialize a blob serialized by a node with it at version B as the framework would treat it as a removed property.
+A node with version A of class `Example1`,  is able to deserialize a blob serialized by a node with it at version B. The framework would treat it as a removed property.

-A node with the class at version B will be able to deserialize a serialized version A of `Example1` without any modification as the property is nullable and will thus provide null to the constructor.
+A node with the class at version B, will be able to deserialize a serialized version A of `Example1` without any modification as the property is nullable and will thus provide null to the constructor.

-## Adding Non-Nullable Properties
+## Adding non-nullable properties

-If a non-null property is added, unlike nullable properties, some additional code is required for this to work.
+Unlike nullable properties, if a non-null property is added, additional code is required.
 Consider a similar example to our nullable example above:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}